 Rationale for Methodology

 The qualitative research design is flexible to allow for creativity and in the extraction of information.
 As a research method, the qualitative design allows for the thick analysis of the feelings, opinions, and experiences of the participants (Rahman, 2016).
-This is an important aspect interpreting of the problem from the study group.
-The specific settings can be better understood creating a holistic understanding of the problem.
+Insights into participant feelings, opinions, and experiences are an important aspects of the problem for the target research group.
+The specific settings can be better understood creating a holistic comprehension of the problem.
 Since the issue studied has a greater significance as a social issue coupled with the environment that is defined by the cultural setting, the qualitative research method becomes appropriate.
 As a result, the meanings shaped by cultural settings are better put in place.
 As such, the structure can be reconstructed several during the process for better construction of meaning.